Form is successfully submitted. Thank you!

 In accordance with the BS EN 12021 regulation, all environments having compressed air must be free from harmful substances and contaminants.

-Here what BS EN 12021 states regarding compressed air –
+Here is what BS EN 12021 states regarding compressed air –

 Oxygen levels must be set at 21% +/- 1% for a healthy breathing environment.